 The most crucial part for success on TSM is taking the naltrexone medication 100% of the time and never skipping a dose.
 When people skip doses of the medication and drink without it – even just sometimes or on occasion, it throws off, stalls and even reverses progress.

 Commitment to taking the pill 100% of the time – and always waiting at least one full hour before drinking alcohol after you've taken it are the first steps to success on this method.
 If a person cannot do this, their journey on TSM will not work.

 6. Get support

 Having support on this journey – in whatever way is best for you – can really help with success on this method.
 Support can look different from person to person.
-For example, it might be seeking a therapist, enrolling with TSM coach, reaching out to friends or family who will be your cheerleaders, joining some of the online TSM groups through Facebook or Reddit, joining the online free TSM Meet Up zoom calls, going to SMART meetings, go to church, take a self-development class or anything else that feels supportive on your TSM journey.
+For example, you can join The Sinclair Method Community – this platform provides people, resources, courses and coaching to help you succeed on your TSM journey.
+You might want seeking a therapist, enrolling with TSM coach, reaching out to friends or family who will be your cheerleaders, joining some of the online TSM groups through Facebook or Reddit, joining the online free TSM Meet Up zoom calls, going to SMART meetings, go to church, take a self-development class or anything else that feels supportive on your TSM journey.
 Whatever you do, don't go at it alone.

 7. Consider these tips!

 There are so many things people can do to set themselves up for success on TSM.
 Once they've mastered taking the medication, here are some other ways they can help change their habits and coping behaviors around alcohol.

 Approach changing your relationship with alcohol with a curious mindset – as opposed to a restrictive one.
 For example, instead of saying "I'm only going to allow myself to have two drinks tonight" you could say "what would it feel like if I had two drinks tonight?"
 This type of mindset shift can help bring more expansive insight to the experience.